 4. Movie Savings

 Going to the cinema has become a pretty expensive hobby over the years.
 However, some cinemas are now providing discounts for older people.
 For example, Odeon has the Silver Cinema Club which offers discounts for over-60s.
-This club includes a series of film screenings of movies aimed at the mature audience, with tickets costing £3 across the country.
+This club includes a series of film screenings of movies aimed at the mature audience, with tickets costing as little as £3.50 across the country.
 As a bonus, you’ll also receive tea, coffee, and biscuits before the movie starts.
-Other national cinema chains offer similar schemes, including Empire, Vue, and Picturehouse.
+Other national cinema chains offer similar schemes, including Empire and Picturehouse.

 If you’re over the age of 75 you can enjoy all of your favourite TV shows for free.
 You’ll need to apply for your free TV Licence before you turn 75 in order to make the process simpler.
 Once you’ve received your Over 75 licence, it will cover you and anybody who you live with.